ibm-cloud-docs/cephaas/faq.md

 {: faq}
 {: #faq-quota-limit}

-There are capacity based quota limits for your block storage volumes based on the block quota set on the instance.
+There are capacity based quota limits for your block and object storage based on the quotas set on the instance.
 For more information about quotas and limits for your {{site.data.keyword.cephaas_full_notm}} and the resources available within it, see [storage quotas](/docs/cephaas?topic=cephaas-manage-storage-limit).

 ### After creating a volume with specific capacity, can the capacity later be increased?